 Because adolescents are no longer existing in a black and white world of ethics and decision- making, they begin to understand more emotions.
 They recognize emotions more readily within themselves, and they begin to be able to recognize emotions in their peers.
 This can be troublesome as, ultimately, most teens will desire to feel happy.
 So, decision-making can be geared toward immediate gratification.
 The key is to again channel this need and desire to manage complex emotions into learning experiences.
 For instance, learning in groups and engaging in community service can help adolescents begin to develop empathy and value inclusion which serves to prevent bullying.

 Developing a growth mindset helps students to gain a stronger sense of self, engage in more positive self-talk, and interact more positively with their peers.
+Teens can also misdirect their attempts at success to near unattainable goals driven by perfectionism.
 Self-image encouraged by a growth mindset serves adolescents well inside and outside of the classroom.

 The teen years are some of the most volatile years of our lives.
 With so many changes occurring in the brains of adolescents, they are in a constant state of growth.
 This growth, while necessary to becoming a functioning member of society, is difficult.
 And these difficulties can affect the classroom.
 To support adolescents in social and emotional growth, we need to understand the reason for the changes.
 In doing so, we only serve to help our teens grow even more fully into adults.